Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 <Expandable alt_header="Understanding regions">

 Most users can sign in from the extension's browser registration page for the default `US1` region.
-If that works, you have an account in the default region and don't need to know other [regions](/docs/cloud/about-cloud/access-regions-ip-addresses).
+If that works, you have an account in the default region and don't need to consider other [regions](/docs/cloud/about-cloud/access-regions-ip-addresses).

 Use a credential file (`dbt_cloud.yml`) instead of sign-in when:

-- You can't sign in,
+- You can't sign in.
-- Your organization uses a non-default region (`eu1`, `us2`, and so on), or
+- Your organization uses a non-default region (`eu1`, `us2`, and so on).
 - You prefer file-based credentials.

 If you're unsure whether you have a `US1` account from the past, try signing in or using **Forgot password** at [us1.dbt.com](http://us1.dbt.com).
 If nothing comes up, continue with [Register with `dbt_cloud.yml`](#register-with-dbt_cloudyml).